 REDUCE DEMAND CHARGES

-As well as being charged for your energy consumption in kWh from your utility company, more often than not, you will also be charged for your peak power usage in kW.
+As well as being charged for your energy consumption in kWh from your utility company, you will often be charged for your peak power usage in kW.
 This is the amount of power you draw from the electric grid in any 15-minute period.
-Battery energy storage systems can help reduce demand charges by storing electricity during low demand and releasing it when EV charging stations are in use.
+Battery energy storage systems can help reduce demand charges through peak shaving by storing electricity during low demand and releasing it when EV charging stations are in use.
 This can dramatically reduce the overall cost of charging EVs, especially when using DC fast charging stations.
-You effectively can ‘shave’ the peak demand, as illustrated in the diagram below.
+You can effectively ‘shave’ the peak demand, as illustrated in the diagram below.
 Discover more about lowering demand charges.

 IMPROVE RELIABILITY AND RESILIENCE